westonstearns/courses-googlevis-weston/chapter1.md

 *** =instructions
 - The code to rename the column name "Value" to "GDP" for the `gdp` dataset is provided.
 Now rename the column name "Value" in the other two datasets to respectively "Population" and "Life Expectancy".
 - Use `plyr()` and its `join()` function to merge our three data frames into one data frame `development`.
 In this case, you want to join on all common variables: "Country" and "Year".
 Joining on all common variables means the `by` argument is not required.
-- Take a subset from the `development` dataset that does not include the values after 2008.
-Name this new dataset `development_final`.
-Then output the final few rows of the data frame with `tail()`.

 *** =hint
 Joining our three data frames into one is very easy in this case.
 If you have 3 datasets to join, `data_one`, `data_two` and `data_three`, on all common variables, you go in steps: `data_total = join(data_one, data_two)` and then `data_total = join(data_total, data_three)`.
 So every `join()` only needs two arguments here.